farcasterxyz/docs/docs/reference/contracts/index.md

 # Overview

-Farcaster contracts are deployed on Optimism, and Ethereum layer 2 network.
+Farcaster contracts are deployed on Optimism, an Ethereum layer 2 network.
 There are three core contracts, ID registry, Key Registry and Storage Registry.
 Write access to the ID and Key registry is gated through the Gateway contracts.
 There is also a Bundler helper contract to make it easy to register an fid, add a key and rent storage in one transaction.